 If a user makes a phone call then we automatically know all the data provided in the information tag was used to generate the phone call.
-This include vital data like keyword and campaign details that are key to realizing ROI.
+This includes vital data like keyword and campaign details that are key to realizing ROI.

 So how do we capture this information and tie it to a phone call without having a unique phone number for every user?
-We use pool of telephone numbers that are dynamically assigned and recycled to different users.
+We use a pool of telephone numbers that are dynamically assigned and recycled to different users.
 This gives you the data of an enterprise level system while only requiring a small number of phone numbers.

 Look at the average number of visitors on your website within an hour.
 If you're using Google Analytics, go to your dashboard and select the "Audience" > "Overview".
 From this page choose "Hourly" view on the top right of the chart.
 Look for the normal high peaks in the chart, you are looking for how many visitors you have on your website at one time (concurrent users).
 For example, let's say your website has 30 to 40 visitors in it's busiest hours.

 To get the number of telephone numbers needed for keyword level tracking, as a general guideline we divide the number of concurrent visitors by 10.
 In our example we have 40 visitors, dividing by 10 gives you a result of 4 telephone numbers needed.
-Most of the time based on this level of traffic 4 numbers would catch most users, however it is likely that you could have 4, 6 or 8 visitors on your website at one time.
+Most of the time based on this level of traffic 4 numbers would catch most users, however, it is likely that you could have 4, 6 or 8 visitors on your website at one time.

-In this case we recommend using a minimum of 4 keyword tracking numbers to roughly capture 90% of visitors keyword data.
+In this case, we recommend using a minimum of 4 keyword tracking numbers to roughly capture 90% of visitors keyword data.
 With 4 numbers you will be able to catch most users, with the possibility of keyword data overlapping from one or two users every now and then.

 If you want to increase keyword tracking to 100% go with 8 numbers.
-At this traffic level I prefer to start with 4 and evaluate after a month.
+At this traffic level, I prefer to start with 4 and evaluate after a month.